 We sell a blending solvent which really helps in obtaining a professional looking repair.
 Blending paint especially metallic paints, is crucial for achieving a much better looking repair.
-The complexity arises due to the variability in how metallic flakes align and react under different application conditions.
+How do you blend paint?
+Follow the directions below.

 Preparing for Blending